 Here’s How To Recover Lost And Deleted Files On FAT32 Using Disk Drill For Windows:

-- Download & Install Disk Drill Hard Drive Data Recovery Software for Windows.
-Download and install Disk Drill for Windows from the official website.
+- Download and install Disk Drill for Windows from the official website.
 Do not use the disk that experienced that data loss for the download to avoid overwriting files you wish to restore.
 Instead, use a USB drive to download and install if your main hard drive has lost data.
 You will need to provide the Administrator’s credentials during the install process.

-- Choose the FAT32 partition for which you need file recovery.
-Connect an external storage device and launch Disk Drill.
+- Connect an external storage device and launch Disk Drill.
 The application presents you with a list of disks that the software has discovered and are available for use.
 Select the FAT32 hard drive or partition that you will use for recovery.
-Additionally, you can also choose a specific recovery method or let the software run through all scanning algorithms in the optimal order.

-- Start scanning for lost hard drive data on your FAT32 partition.
-Click the Search for lost data button to start the scanning process.
+- Click the Search for lost data button to start the scanning process.
 You will see a status bar at the top of the app’s main window that displays the status of the scan.
 Scans can be paused and resumed whenever you desire to facilitate a more convenient recovery procedure.
-Scan at your leisure and recover the files when you are ready.

 - Select which files you want to recover from your FAT32 hard drive.
-You can stop the scan at any point, but you will get the best results by letting it complete.
-If you pause the scan, you can restore any files the software has already identified as recoverable.
-This can be helpful if you are in a hurry and don’t want to let the process finish.
 Check the box to the left of a file or folder to make your recovery selections.

-- Recover the deleted data from your FAT32 formatted drive.
-Click the Recover button to perform the recovery.
+- Click the Recover button to perform the recovery.
 Next, you need to select a safe storage location for the data restoration.
+Please stay clear of the device that lost data to prevent overwriting files before they can be recovered.

 How Can I Recover The FAT32 File System?